mickfuzz/dyne_docs/src/terminal/docs/11-piping-hot-commands.md

 To find a particular string in a line of text, use the `grep` command.
 Now remember that when you combine commands, they need to go in the proper order.
-You can\'t run `grep` against the file first, because it will match the title \"John Barleycorn\" in addition to authors named John.
+You can\'t run `grep` against the file first, because it will match the title "John Barleycorn" in addition to authors named John.
 So add it to the end of the pipeline:

     $ cut -d: -f1 books | sort | grep "John"